September 2, 2023

 Dear Flight Attendants,

 Every day since September 11th, Flight Attendants go to work with an even greater sense of responsibility.
 We know that not only are we first responders to emergencies affecting the health and safety of our passengers and other crewmembers, we are also our nation’s last line of defense in aviation security.
 Fifteen years ago we vowed to never forget and never allow the events to be repeated.
 We made the commitment to gain the resources and recognition to support our work as first responders and the last line of defense.
 Our work continues every day.

+Dear Flight Attendants,

+Every day since September 11th, we know that not only are we first responders to emergencies affecting the health and safety of our passengers and other crewmembers, we are also our nation’s last line of defense in aviation security.